netdata/netdata/packaging/installer/methods/kickstart.md

 - `--non-interactive`: Don’t prompt for anything and assume yes whenever possible, overriding any automatic detection of an interactive run.
 - `--interactive`: Act as if running interactively, even if automatic detection indicates a run is non-interactive.
 - `--dont-wait`: Synonym for `--non-interactive`
+- `--dry-run`: Show what the installer would do, but don’t actually do any of it.
 - `--dont-start-it`: Don’t auto-start the daemon after installing.
 This parameter is not guaranteed to work.
 - `--nightly-channel`: Use a nightly build instead of a stable release (this is the default).
 - `--stable-channel`: Use a stable release instead of a nightly build.